ndkoval/ndkoval.github.io/_pages/about-me.md

 }
 </style>

-I am in the second year of a master’s degree program in computer sciences at ITMO University, where I have been also teaching a course on concurrency programming.
-As for my current research projects, basically, I am working on concurrent algorithms and tools for testing and verification these algorithms for correctness.
-In addition, I am close to industry, thus some my projects are related to industrial problems.
+I am a research engineer at dxLab research group at Devexperts and in the second year of a master’s degree program in computer sciences at ITMO University, where I have been also teaching a course on concurrency programming.
+I am broadly interested in concurrent algorithms, their verification and practical applicable code analysis approaches.
+See my [projects](/projects), [publications](/publications) and [given talks](/talks) on this site.

-As for my publications, talks and projects, you can find them on this site.

 ## Research interests
 * Concurrent data structures and algorithms